coralproject/ask-docs/docs_dir/sponge/index.md

 * `Name`: The name of the strategy that we are describing.
 * `Map`: Contains all the information to map fields from the external data source to our local Coral database.
 * `Foreign`: Describes the type of external database source (for example, "mysql" or "mongodb").
 * `DateTimeFormat`: Tells us how to parse date/time fields in the external data source.
-You should populated this field with the date and time of `2006 Mon Jan 2 15:04:05`, written in the format that appears in your external database.
+You should populate this field with the date and time of `2006 Mon Jan 2 15:04:05`, written in the format that appears in your external database.

 ## Entity fields
 `Entities` is a JSON object that describes all of the different entities in the Coral database, and how to perform the transformation for that entity.